Resume on Common App: Should You Upload, How To (Guide and Examples)

 What do you put on a resume as a student?

-List your high school information, including your GPA, class rank (if applicable), and anticipated graduation date.
+List your high school information–including your GPA, class rank (if applicable), and anticipated graduation date–and include your standardized test scores and any relevant advanced coursework.

 Advanced Tips for Resume Formatting and How to Write a Common Application Resume

 Quantify Achievements.
-Wherever possible, add numbers to quantify your impact, such as "Organized a charity event that raised over $10,000."
+Wherever possible, add numbers to quantify your impact.
+If you organized a charity event that raised over $10,000, make sure to include that specific amount of money in your description.

 Special Sections to Consider

-Activities and Honors Example Resume: List here any academic, artistic, or community awards that will illustrate your success.
+Activities and Honors Section: List here any academic, artistic, or community awards that emphasize your competitiveness.

-How to Upload and Where to Submit Resume on Common App?
+How to Include your Resume on the Common App

 Before uploading, ensure your resume is polished and tailored for college applications.
-It should be clear, concise, and formatted professionally.
-Here are a few tips:
+It should be clear, concise, and formatted professionally with no typos or mistakes.
+Here are a few helpful tips:

 Use a Professional Format: Opt for a clean, readable layout.
 Standard fonts like Arial, Times New Roman, or Calibri are recommended.

-Keep it Relevant: Include experiences and achievements that are recent and relevant to your academic and career goals.
+Keep it Relevant: Include experiences and achievements that are recent and relevant to your academic and career goals, and present them, as much as possible, in chronological order.

-Proofread: Make sure there are no typos or grammatical errors.
-Have someone else review it to catch any mistakes you might have missed.
+Proofread Again: Check again to make sure there are no typos or grammatical errors.
+Have someone else review it as well to catch any mistakes you might have missed.
+Typos and mistakes signal to colleges that you haven’t taken your application seriously.

 Step 2: Save Your Resume as a PDF